 Stony Brook Children’s pediatric residency training program is based out of Suffolk County’s only Children’s Hospital, and is the only pediatric residency training program located at an academic university that boasts a thriving medical school program.
 Our university and teaching hospital relationships offer the unique opportunity for integration and interaction with ongoing basic and clinical scientific research trending at Stony Brook University.
 The research conducted at Stony Brook Children’s has and will continue to change the shape of pediatric medicine.
-The clinical environment provides residents with a broad spectrum of pathology, top-notch general practitioners and subspecialists, and a diverse patient population.
+The clinical environment provides residents with a broad spectrum of pathology, top-notch general practitioners and subspecialists, along with a diverse patient population.
 Our teaching faculty are committed to resident education and support each resident’s unique training goals.

 Why Choose Stony Brook?
 Click below to play our Graduate Medical Education video highlighting the resident and fellow experience at our institution.